huwcarwyn/react-context-modals/README.md

 ```
 import React, { Component } from 'react'
-import { ModalConsumer } from 'simple-react-modals'
+import { ModalConsumer } from 'react-context-modals'

 const BasicModal = () => <div>this is a very basic modal</div>